wp-plugins/nextgen-facebook/readme.txt

 = 7.7.1 =

 Added a "Select or Upload Image" button for all Image ID options.
 Updated jQuery qTip from v1.0.0-RC3 to v2.2.1.

-= 7.7.0.4 =

-Added all Open Graph images as schema 'image' meta tags, moved the BuddyPress member avatar image from first to last (as fallback), extended the 'ngfb_content' filter arguments, added the schema 'url' meta tag.

-= 7.7.0.2 =

-Small improvements for BuddyPress and additional Advanced options for the Free version.

-= 7.7.0.1 =

-Small fix to change the NgfbMedia::get_video_info() method from 'private' to 'public' to fetch custom meta video information (Pro version).

-= 7.7 =

-New 'Image Dimensions' options for Open Graph and Pinterest in the custom Social Settings metabox (Pro version), plus other new features and improvements.

-= 7.6.13.3 =

-Added a check to disable social sharing buttons in RSS feeds.

-= 7.6.13.2 =

-Fixes for the WooCommerce and BuddyPress support addons (Pro version).

-= 7.6.13.1 =

-A new 'Report Cache Purge Count' option, and 'Social Preview' and 'Header Preview' tabs enabled for Drafts as well.

-= 7.6.13 =

-Adds a new 'Social Preview' tab to the Social Settings metabox, improved title and description handling in some special cases, fix to better control URL rewriting service failures.